Address and Contact Information

 The museum is wheel-chair accessible.
 The City of Alexandria complies with the terms of ADA.
 An individual with a disability who wishes to request a reasonable accommodation may contact Alexandria Archaeology at 703.746.4399.

-At the Museum, you can purchase ”I Dig Alexandria” t-shirts, Friends of Alexandria tote bags, note cards, holiday ornaments, and a variety of publications on archaeology in Alexandria.
-Some of these products and addition Historic Alexandria merchandise are available online from The Alexandria Shop.
+At the Museum, you can purchase gifts and a variety of publications on archaeology in Alexandria.
+Some of these products and additional Historic Alexandria merchandise are available online from The Alexandria Shop.

 The Alexandria Archaeology Museum is located in the Torpedo Factory Art Center on the waterfront in Old Town Alexandria, near many shops, restaurants, and other museums and historic sites.
 Alexandria is half-way between Washington, D.C. and Mount Vernon.